Best Softshell Jackets of 2025

 Weatherproofing material: Tec Stretch and 60 g Swisswool with Merino NatureTec Light

-What we didn't like: fit
+What we didn’t like: runs small and sizing can be tricky

 Ortovox Swisswool Col Becchei Hybrid Jacket